JetBrains-Research/coqpilot/README.md

 ## Important

-Coqpilot generates aux files with `_cp_aux.v` suffix.
+CoqPilot generates aux files with `_cp_aux.v` suffix.
 Sometimes when generation fails with exception, it is possible that such file will not be deleted.
 When a project is open, extension shall show a window that asks if you want to add such files to the local project gitignore.

 Moreover, this repository contains a script for your convenience that adds the format of such files to the global gitignore file on your system.
 - Copy the [`set_gitignore.sh`](https://github.com/K-dizzled/coqpilot/blob/main/set_gitignore.sh) file to your computer.
 Then: